Lutheran Church of the Master

 Prior to official organization, several worship services had been held in a dance studio on Westwood Boulevard led by newly ordained Rev. Sterling Candow and his bride Emma Lou.
 Thus began the long and fruitful ministry of Lutheran Church of The Master.
 The imprint of Pastor Candow is still apparent, especially in the design and construction of the church itself.

 Six pastors have served the congregation in eighty years.
-Following in Pastor Candow's footsteps were: Charles Daly (1977-79), Robert S. Richards (1979-2003), John Rollefson (2004-2009), Ioan Ittu (2010-2015), and Peg Schultz-Ackerson (2016-present).
+Following in Pastor Candow's footsteps were: Charles Daly (1977-79), Robert S. Richards (1979-2003), John Rollefson (2004-2009), Ioan Ittu (2010-2015), and Peg Schultz-Ackerson (2016-2024).

 Many changes have occurred during boom years, peaceful times, war and recession, with the community evolving from a suburban neighborhood to an urban environment.
 The 1940s saw the church and parsonage built and dedicated on December 14, 1941, just as America entered World War II.
 By 1945 the congregation outgrew its mission status and became self-supporting, purchasing an adjoining lot for future expansion and installing a new Hammond organ.
 The congregation continued to grow in the 1950s with the construction of a two-story parish hall/education building and the purchase of new chancel furniture and an off-site parking lot.
 Four young men from the congregation were ordained in the 1950s and ‘60s.
 The former American Lutheran Church (German) and Evangelical Lutheran Church (Norwegian) joined in 1960 to become the American Lutheran Church.
 Later in the decade, the sanctuary was carpeted and paneled and new altar paraments were purchased.